SarvarKh/ofn-wiki/Configuration.md

 * payment methods
 * products

-YAML files for this data are defined by country in:
+YAML files for this data are defined in sub-directories to group them.
+This could be by country but also might be other test configurations for different scenarios:
 ```
 /lib/seed_data
   /au